Jersey City Motorcycle Accident Lawyer

 After a motorcycle accident in New Jersey, you may be able to obtain financial compensation from one or more parties for your injuries and losses.
 To hold someone else legally responsible, or liable, for your accident, you will have to qualify to file a lawsuit outside of New Jersey’s no-fault insurance system.

 The no-fault system requires an injured person to seek financial compensation from his or her own auto insurance provider, regardless of fault for the collision, unless the victim’s injuries are serious enough or the victim has purchased “unlimited right to sue” insurance.
 State law gives an accident victim the right to file a third-party claim for injuries that are significant or permanent.
 Although “unlimited right to sue” insurance is more expensive than “limited right to sue,” it can enable you to hold someone else liable for a crash.

 If you qualify, a motorcycle accident attorney can help you go up against the at-fault party, such as a careless or distracted driver, in pursuit of compensation.
-An experienced motorcycle accident attorney can help you pursue financial compensation for your present and future medical bills, lost wages, motorcycle repairs, out-of-pocket expenses, emotional distress, pain and suffering, and more.
+An experienced motorcycle and delivery vehicle accident attorney in Jersey City can help you pursue financial compensation for your present and future medical bills, lost wages, motorcycle repairs, out-of-pocket expenses, emotional distress, pain and suffering, and more.

 Types of Compensation Available for a Motorcycle Crash

 There may be various types of compensation available to motorcyclists who sustain injuries caused by the actions of another driver in Jersey City.
 Our motorcycle accident attorneys work diligently to recover maximum compensation on behalf of our clients, and this includes both economic and non-economic damages.